PROJECT #200

 Meet Sibongile

-Ms. Sibongile is a 58-year-old woman living in the Swayimane community.
-She is a gifted crafter and seamstress.
+Ms. Sibongile is a 58-year-old craftswoman and seamstress.
 She joined the Zimele Self-Help Group program in 2015.
 Being a member of a group helped her access loans from her savings to buy materials and start a craft business.
-Her craft business has been dependent on selling products at tourist centers outside her community.
-With Covid-19, business at tourist centers has stopped.
+Her business was dependent on selling products at tourist centers outside her community, but with the onset of Covid-19, business at tourist centers stopped.
 She tried a business of sewing some products to sell in the community, but her range of products was limited due to the capacity of her sewing machine.
-At the onset of Covid-19, Ms. Sibongile was also hit hard financially as she could not get materials for her craft or sell products due to lockdown restrictions.
-Seeing her sewing abilities, Zimele Wethu hired her services to train other sewing groups.
-With her skills, Ms. Sibongile has been able to support 27 other seamstresses to improve their abilities and earn an income during the pandemic out of sewing cloth face masks.
-Zimele Wethu has been paying Ms. Sibongile for services with funds from the ODW relief grant.
+During the Pandemic it was also extremely difficult to get materials for her products due to the lockdowns.
+Seeing her sewing abilities, Zimele Wethu hired her to train other sewing groups.
+She was able to support 27 other seamstresses, helping them earn an income by making cloth face masks.

 Thank you for making this possible!